February 14, 2023 | Amanda Khatri

 The current geopolitical environment and increased imposition of global sanctions have motivated the Division to continue its efforts in examining broker-dealers and specific registered investment companies for compliance with Anti-Money Laundering (AML) regulations.
-This consists of evaluating whether firms have implemented adequate consumer identification processes and whether they are meeting their SAR filing obligations, for example, ongoing due diligence on customers and overseeing independent tests of their AML programmes.
+This consists of evaluating whether firms have implemented adequate consumer identification processes and whether they are meeting their SAR filing obligations, for example, ongoing due diligence on customers and overseeing independent tests of their AML programs.

 The objective is to assess if firms have appropriate measures to effectively identify suspicious activity and money laundering.
-As per the Bank Secrecy Act, financial institutions are required to employ AML programmes that can effectively monitor suspicious activity, file Suspicious Activity Reports (SARS) where appropriate and identify and verify customers.
+As per the Bank Secrecy Act, financial institutions are required to employ AML programs that can effectively monitor suspicious activity, file Suspicious Activity Reports (SARS) where appropriate and identify and verify customers.
 SARS plays a crucial role in combating financial crimes such as terrorist financing and corruption.

 3. Environmental, Social and Governance investing